kdeldycke/awesome-billing/readme.md

 - [“Designing billing for a service can be really challenging”](https://news.ycombinator.com/item?id=23536919) - Personal anecdote on the design of the pricing plan for AWS Simple Email Service.

+- [Subscription-based pricing is dead: Smart SaaS companies are shifting to usage-based models](https://techcrunch.com/2021/01/29/subscription-based-pricing-is-dead-smart-saas-companies-are-shifting-to-usage-based-models/) - Usage-based pricing is more optimal and more fair: it “allows a customer to start at a low cost, minimizing friction to getting started while still preserving the ability to monetize a customer over time”.

 ### Subscription Plans

 Highly popular for SaaS businesses, subscription plans are easy to comprehend.